capossele/SynchroniCityDataMarketplace/doc/user-guide.rst

 .. image:: ./images/user/product11.png
    :align: center

-The next step in the creation of a product is including its characteristics.
-For including a new characteristic click on *New Characteristic*
+The next step in the creation of a data source spec. is including its characteristics.
+For including a new characteristic click on
+*New Characteristic*

 .. image:: ./images/user/product12.png